Healthcare Feedback by Opiniator at HealthIgnite

 Matt Selbie of Opiniator presented a review of patient feedback methods at the Healthignite Conference held in Portland at OMSI.
 Technology Association of Oregon hosted the event.
 Best practices and new innovations traditionally get presented – this year including ours.
 Specifically, the title is:

 “In clinic Patient Feedback tools to Improve Patient Retention Rates”

 The format is 20 slides, changing every 15 seconds, so the presentation lasts just five minutes.
 Not easy!
 The goal is to educate and inform the audience of healthcare professionals of new ideas or practices.

-All fourteen presentations can be viewed on YouTube here.
-Ours is towards the bottom of the list but can also be viewed below.
+All fourteen presentations are on YouTube here.
+Specifically, ours is towards the bottom of the list but also seen below.